-- It is ready when your cheese is all melted and your bread is golden on both sides.
+- It is ready when your cheese is all melted, and your bread is golden on both sides.

 Add fire-roasted hatch chiles and grilled onion on top of the tuna salad.

-- 4 slices of bread
+- 4 slices bread

-- 1 can Wild Selections White Albacore Tuna in water
+- 1 can tuna in water

-- 1 tablespoon mayonaise
+- 1 tablespoon mayonnaise

 - 2 tablespoons onion slices

-- 4 slices emmental cheese
+- 4 slices Emmental cheese